 In 1959, the Boston Patriots were introduced into the American Football League.
 In 1970, the team, now called the New England Patriots, moved to the National Football League.
 The team had its ups and downs until the early 2000s.
-But since then, the Patriots have won five Super Bowls.
+But since then, the Patriots have won five Super Bowls and were going for their possible sixth win in 2018.
 Gillette Stadium, One Patriot Place, Foxborough (about 30 miles southwest of Boston).

 Hockey: Boston Bruins